dongyiyi/figsimR/README.md

 The bigger the loss jump when a module is removed, the more important that module is for reproducing community structure within the intrinsic envelope.
 We use ‘intrinsic envelope’ purely as a modeling term; it does not imply other processes are stochastic by nature—only that they are not yet modeled here.

-# 7. simulation for other system with two cases
+# 7. Two cases: simulation for other "fig" systems
 To demonstrate this flexibility, here, we tested the package using two additional user-defined examples: a minimal two-species community and a ten-species community that includes multiple pollinating fig wasp species.
 In both cases, the species names and interaction structures were user-defined.
 These examples show that figsimR can accommodate both simplified and more complex fig-fig wasp communities.

 ```{r simulations}